-Weigh the Dish
+1. Weigh the Food.

-Divide the Recipe Into Servings
+2. Divide the Recipe into Servings.

-For example, if your casserole weighs 92.86 ounces and yields 8 servings, the result would be 11.607, which you would then round to a memorable 11.5 ounces per serving.
-Divide the recipe into weighed individual servings after calculating their size if you don't want to use the scale every time you'd like a helping.
+For example, if your lobster mac and cheese weighs 92.86 ounces and yields eight servings, the first number divided by the second would be 11.607, which you would then round to 11.5 ounces per serving.
+(Divide up the food into individual servings if you don't want to use the food scale every time you'd like a helping.)

 Next, you can decide how many calories you want in each serving.
-For example, if you keep each meal to 250 calories, divide the calories in the recipe by 250.
-Round the resulting number to make a whole number -- this is how many servings the recipe yields.
-If the recipe has 1,289 calories, divide it by 250 to equal 5.15, round that down to five and you have the number of servings in the recipe.
+For example, if you'd like to keep each serving to 250 calories, divide the calories in the recipe by 250.
+Round the resulting number to make a whole number for how many servings the recipe yields.
+If the recipe has 1,289 calories, divide it by 250 to equal 5.15, round that down to five, and you have the number of servings in the recipe.

-Save the Information
+4. Save the Information.